 Like AirPods (which sport an A1 chip), setting up HomePod is just as easy and intuitive.
 All you have to do is hold your iPhone next to HomePod and it’ll be ready to start playing music in seconds.

-iHelp BR also reports that users will be able to set up multiple HomePods in one house, and that settings for one can be saved across all HomePods.
+Users can set up multiple HomePods in one house, and that settings for one can be saved across all HomePods.
 Users can also set the accent and gender for Siri, just as you can on an iOS device.

 Can I use multiple HomePods?